 Setting boundaries — One owner said that he has two rules for weekend work.
 “I can work, but it has to be planning related, and it can’t involve sitting in front of my laptop.”
 This allows him to spend time with family while working.

 Redefining “weekend” — When you run a mobile food business, “weekends” aren’t always Saturday and Sunday or even two consecutive days.
 The gift and curse of a food truck owner’s schedule is there are no set hours.
 Everything depends on the workload you have corresponding to each day.

 Being flexible — Although it would be nice to take every weekend off, successful food truck owners are prepared to work when the right opportunity comes along.
 Clearly, everyone would prefer to be 100 percent about leisure on weekends, but the demands of a growing food truck business at times can dictate otherwise.

 How do you spend your weekends?
 Feel free to share your typical weekend in the comment section below.

-In this article we have gathered 15 keys that many of the most successful food trucks use as a basis for the business decisions they make.
+In this article we have gathered 15 keys to food truck business success to use as a basis for the mobile food business decisions you make.